htmx 4.0 is under construction — migration guide

 No history cache

 History no longer caches pages in localStorage.
-When navigating back, htmx re-fetches the page and swaps it into <body>.
+When navigating back, htmx re-fetches the page and swaps it into <body>, or into the [hx-history-elt] element if one is present — the same behavior as htmx 2.

 Use htmx.config.history = "reload" for a full page reload instead.
 Use htmx.config.history = false to disable.